-Lineal heavyweight champion Tyson Fury vacates world titles in news that has caused a huge fragmentation in the heavyweight boxing division.
+Lineal heavyweight champion Tyson Fury vacates world titles.
+It’s news that has caused a huge fragmentation in the heavyweight boxing division straight off the bat.

-This will now leave a big gap at the top of the heavyweight division without it’s lineal champion for the time being, but there are some intriguing clashes that could be made as a result of the belts now been available to contest again.
+This will now leave a big gap at the top of the heavyweight division without for the time being.
+But there are some intriguing clashes that could be made as a result of the belts now been available to contest again.

-The Anthony Joshua vs Wladimir Klitschko fight almost surely looks like it will happen now, as there is a very good chance it could be a heavyweight unification match as a result of the above news.
+The Anthony Joshua vs Wladimir Klitschko fight almost surely looks like it will happen now.
+There is a very good chance it could be a heavyweight unification match as a result of the above news.

 Andy Ruiz Jr vs Joseph Parker for the WBO belt has also already been tabbed as a potential title title fight.

-With so many contenders fighting for the right to get a chance at one of these belts, expect a lot of back and forth negotiations over these coming weeks and months as the heavyweight division really ignites with action.
+With so many contenders fighting for the right to get a chance at one of these belts, expect a lot of back and forth negotiations over these coming weeks.